Pre-defined formats are available in the WYSIWYG to apply structure and design to your content.

 For each paragraph, use the tag path to select the p, then select the clear style from the Formats > Custom menu.

-The clear style can be used for other elements too to define set boundaries for content.
-Clearly, it's a good thing!
+The clear style can be used for other elements to define set boundaries for your content.

 Can I modify the formats or create my own custom styles?